everscale-org/docs/src/learn/faq.md

 ## What is Everscale?

 **Everscale** is a peer-to-peer multi-blockchain system.
-Is a new and unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system — [Ever OS](../arch/00-ever-os.md).
+It is a new and unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system — [Ever OS](../arch/00-ever-os.md).

 ## Why Everscale?